max-pedersen/Brainalytics/README.md

   * Use of dynamic slider view to display large amounts of text
   * Dynamic YouTube FAB to only show when needed
   * YouTube API an extended activity of Content so you don't have to leave the app
-  * Gain XP whiel watching YouTube videos through the API
+  * Gain XP while watching YouTube videos through the API
 * Leaderboard Component
-  * Live updates the top 10 scores
+  * Live updates the top 10 XP accumulated
   * Uses a clean colour pallete
   * Provides a layer of compatitiveness to the Brainalytics

-__Created by The University of New South Wales undergraduate students Alexander Lam (z5164310) & Max Pedersen (5164270) for information systems course INFS3634: Mobile App Development__
+_Created by The University of New South Wales undergraduate students Alexander Lam (z5164310) & Max Pedersen (5164270) for information systems course INFS3634: Mobile App Development_